Code-Institute-Submissions/Vesss-ves-weather-app/README.md

 It uses Postgresql to store data.

-**The project is split into eight apps - 'Merchandise', 'Homepage', 'User Homepage', 'Cart', 'Orders', 'Accounts' .**
+**The project is split into eight apps - 'Accounts', 'Cart', 'Donations', 'Orders', 'Products', & 'User templates'' .**

 ## Features

-- Users may register, login, logout.
+- Users may register, login, logout, buy T-shirts.
 - Users get informed that they are in their personal profile at the top left corner of the dashboard.
 ![Profile screenshot](https://i.ibb.co/RQh2K3g/menu-items.png)
 - The user has the option to submit a $5 donation via the donation button.